 In the event of any emergency, the UPD supervisor/senior officer in charge shall follow UPD standard operating procedures.
 If the emergency warrants, the supervisor/senior officer shall communicate immediately with the Chief of Police or designee, and depending on the magnitude of the incident, the Chief or designee should communicate with the Emergency Management Director (EMD) or designee.
-After reviewing the emergency situation, a decision will be made by the Chief of Police or his/her designee in conjunction with the EMD or designee as to the classification of the incident and also which members of the EOT should be contacted.
+After reviewing the emergency situation, a decision will be made by the Chief of Police or his/her designee in conjunction with the EMD or designee as to the classification of the incident and also which members of the Emergency Operation Team should be contacted.

-Full plan activation begins at the discretion of the President, Emergency Management Director, Chief of Police, or the appropriate designee of each, upon the receipt of information of an emergency event or credible threat.
-In the case of any type of campus or declared local, state or federal emergency, a decision will be made by the Chief of Police, President, or Emergency Management Director as to the course of action.
+Full plan activation begins at the discretion of the President, Vice President for Finance and Administration, Emergency Management Director, Chief of Police, or the appropriate designee of each, upon the receipt of information of an emergency event or credible threat.
+In the case of any type of campus or declared local, state or federal emergency, a collective decision will be made by the Chief of Police, President, Vice President for Finance and Administration and Emergency Management Director as to the course of action.
 The Incident Commander is established at this time.

-• The Incident Commander is the individual responsible for the command and control of all aspects of the emergency response.
+- The Incident Commander is the individual responsible for the command and control of all aspects of the emergency response.
 The Incident Commander must be able to quickly assess an emergency situation, determine the level of impact, assess the effect, contain the incident and assign the proper resources.
-The role of Incident Commander may be delegated through the Chief of Police, Executive Management Team, or Local Responding Agencies, depending on the emergency.
+The role of Incident Commander may be delegated through the Chief of Police, Emergency Management Director, or Local Responding Agencies, depending on the emergency. - A Declaration of Emergency can be authorized verbally or by documented instructions.